bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 When contributing to the Python codebase, please follow these guidelines to ensure consistency and maintainability.

-- Place import statements at the top of the file.
+- Place import statements at the top of the file, however, where appropriate, perform imports inside functions to avoid circular dependencies.
-- All optional parameters should use `Optional` from the `typing` module.
+- All optional parameters should be typed as `Optional[Type]`.
 - Set types for all variables, including `self` variables in classes.
 - Use `List`, `Dict`, and other type hints from the `typing` module for type annotations, include the type of the list or dictionary.
-- Initialize any variables that will be used outside of a block prior to the block, including `if`, `for`, `while`, `try`, etc.
+- Initialize any variables that will be used outside of a block prior to the block, including `if`, `for`, `while`, `try`, etc. to avoid issues with variables that are possibly unbound on some code paths.
 - Assume that all dependencies mentioned in the component spec or docs are installed, do not write guards for them.
+- If a variable could be `None`, verify that it is not `None` before using it.
 - Do not create main functions for components that do not have a main function listed in the spec.
 - Use full names for variables, classes, and functions.
 For example, use `get_workspace` instead of `gw`.
 - For `__init__.py` files, use `__all__` to define the public API of the module.